Karishim Swim Camp

 Clothing

 To ensure quick return of any lost items, please label all clothing, water bottles, towels, and bathing suits with your camper’s full name.
-Additionally, please check the weather forecast and provide appropriate clothing, including secure footwear such as sneakers or sandals (no flip-flops please).
+Additionally, please check the weather forecast and provide appropriate clothing, including secure footwear such as sneakers.

 Valuables